The Nomad House Project

 For several years, the Mediterranean Sea has been the scene of tragedies involving migrants trying to reach Europe by sea.
 In addition to the dangers of crossing, migrants face various types of administrative and physical violence.
 It is in this current context that La Nomad House was born.

 With the migration issue as a common thread, a multidisciplinary show (Le Songe), an exhibition, and a cycle of conferences were created during the year 2023 based on multidisciplinary workshops bringing together migrants and performing arts professionals, with the aim of promoting testimonies related to migration.
 These dance, singing and theatre workshops took place in the various partner countries and were led by different members of the Songe troupe.
 La Nomad House will present these creations free of charge from April to July 2024, traveling through 6 partner countries, starting with Belgium.
+A journey to bridge gaps, challenge stereotypes and foster empathy to strengthen the social inclusion of migrants and transcend borders through culture.

 The project's partners